 The Cosmo 63190 is another convertible range hood that measures in at 36 inches wide to promote maximum ventilation over most five- and six-burner stovetop models.
 Even though it produces less airflow compared to the CAVALIERE (“only” 760 CFM), it should be more than sufficient to remove excess heat and moisture from the kitchen with its exhaust duct installed.

-The telescoping flue is compatible with kitchens of up to 8.5 feet high, and its stainless-steel baffle filters are completely dishwasher-safe.
+The telescoping flue is compatible with kitchens up to 8.5 feet high, and its stainless-steel baffle filters are dishwasher-safe.
 With three different speed options, users have full control over how loud or quiet the fans run (between 60 and 65 dB) while also being highly energy-efficient.

 Winflo New 30″ Convertible Stainless Steel Wall Mount Range Hood